scotty-james/Milestone-Project-3--North-Coast-500/README.md

 ### Content

-All content was written by the site developer however inspiration was taken from the,- [North Coast 500 official website](https://www.northcoast500.com/) - which I used as my main source of information for the website.
+All content was written by the site developer however inspiration was taken from the,- [North Coast 500 official website](https://www.northcoast500.com/) and [Travel Scotland](https://www.scotland.org.uk/guide/places/durness-visitor-guide)  - which I used as my main source of information for the website.

 ### Media